curl/curl/docs/libcurl/curl_url_get.md

 ## CURLUPART_HOST

-The host name.
+The hostname.
 If it is an IPv6 numeric address, the zone id is not part of it but is provided separately in *CURLUPART_ZONEID*.
 IPv6 numerical addresses are returned within brackets ([]).